Last Updated on

 The reality is that most of us do not (and will never have) an ideal bug out location that is stocked full of supplies ready for our arrival.

 My on-foot bug out spot is an old trailer I found in the woods in Montana.
-It is beat up and is on private property but it has an old stove, is next to a trout filled creek, has plenty of timber, and would be a decent shelter for at least long enough for me to fly under the radar until I plan my next move, or society returns back to normal.
+It is beaten up and is on private property, but it has an old stove, is next to a trout filled creek, has plenty of timber, and would be a decent shelter for at least long enough for me to fly under the radar until I plan my next move, or society returns back to normal.

 It is not ideal and by no means can I put supplies in there, but for now it's the best plan I’ve got as it is close enough for me to trek there by foot.
 (I have a different bug out plan involving my vehicle).